-The Italian government has budgeted a total of 7 billion euros ($7.79 billion) for the acquisition of 25 additional F-35 fighter jets in 2024.
+The Italian government has budgeted 7 billion euros ($7.79 billion) for the acquisition of 25 additional F-35 fighter jets in 2024.

-If approved by Parliament, the procurement will expand the Italian Air Force’s F-35 fleet to 115.
+If approved by the parliament, the procurement will expand the Italian Air Force’s F-35 fleet to 115.

 Also included is the purchase of engines, equipment and logistics support until 2035, il Giornale reported, citing a defense budget document.